jkanyi-web/veejayz-fashion-hub/README.md

 # Veejayz-Hub

-> Single Page Application that fetches data fake-products API, lists the products, filters them by name and displays additional information when clicked on a title link.
+> Single Page Application that fetches data from a fake-products API, lists the products, filters them by name and displays additional information when clicked on a title link.

 ## Live version